bobbrez/wedding-vows/README.md

 to the end of my days.
 Wear it, think of me, and know that I love you

 ## IX.
 BEER CEREMONY
+In this wine ceremony, a single glass of beer is placed on a table, from which both the Bride and Groom will both drink after the reading.

+In this glass are the fruits of Creation, Mankind and Mother Earth.
+The years of our lives are like a cup of beer that is poured out for the sake of labor, honor and love.
+Many days you will sit at the same table and eat and drink together.
+Many are the experiences you will share.

+As with a glass of beer, one of you may find it sweet, the other perhaps bitter or somehow different.
+Let the drink you share today serve as a reminder that although you may perceive things very differently, being right is never more important than being happy.
+With this space that you give each other, always putting your commitment to love and honor one another first, your lives together will grow deeper, richer and greatly satisfying, like a hearty beer.
+You may now drink from this fountain of love.

+`` Couple gives each other a drink from the same glass ``

 ## VII.
 PRONOUNCEMENT
 Bob and Galia, we have heard your promise to share your lives in marriage.